 - Are visitors disappointed when a piece they love is not currently on view?
 Could you be more clear about how you present your collections and exhibitions?

 Talking to your front-line team regularly is a super easy, low-tech, and free way to collect excellent visitor intel that you can then use to optimize your website and online assets.
+Make it a routine.
+Talk to your team monthly and log recurring issues that could be solved online.

 Create stories to describe your visitors’ experiences.